designedmind/2017/_notes/key-claims.md

   than being a spurious side-effect of having a certain kind of brain, or exhibiting a certain kind of behaviour.
 Consciousness is neither an epiphenomon nor an unobservable, private affair; it is a particular kind of behaviour carved out by natural selection.
-(Contra whoever it was who said -- of consciousness -- "it is impossible to say what it is, what it is for, or how it evolved."
-We absolutely can.)
 * One of the key functions of consciousness is to allow an evolved agent to treat its own _perceptual judgements_ -- judgements which are not themselves conscious -- as data.
 Perceptual illusions are an excellent